Data-to-Insight-Center/RDA-PRAGMA-Data-Service/DataIdentity-GUI/readme.md

 # Data Identity GUI

-It is a website for IRRI data products.
-A frontend layer.
-UI design and JS scripts which send AJAX call to middle layer web services and display response in users' browser.
+It is a website frontend layer for IRRI data products.
+UI design(HTML and CSS) and JS scripts which send AJAX call to middle layer web services and display response in users' browser.

 ## Installation Guide